 Recovering From an Illness or Injury

-Oftentimes, a person first seeks home health care services after an illness or injury.
+Oftentimes, a person first seeks home care services after an illness or injury.
 Home healthcare providers are trained to provide the additional mobility assistance that a recovering patient might need, such as moving from a bed to a chair, turning or repositioning in a bed, working on range of motion, and walking.
 This assistance can result in a better and faster recovery for your family member.

 Needing Palliative Care